Best Golf Balls For Beginners

 Callaway Supersoft

 Callaway is a well respected golf brand.
-Their Supershot ball is one of the most popular balls you can buy.
+Their Supersoft ball is one of the most popular balls you can buy.
 So many beginning golfers love the Supersoft because it’s great for golfers with a slower swing speed.
 See this video of the Supersoft golf ball when it was introduced in 2023.

 When you swing the golf club slower, your swing has a better chance to go offline, which means you’re more likely to draw, fade or add a ton of unwanted spin on your shots.
 The Supersoft is designed to combat that.